 As is common with investments in private equity funds, the Investment Partnership may follow an over-commitment approach when making investments in order to maximize the amount of our capital that is invested at any given time.
-When an over-commitment approach is followed, the aggregate amount of capital committed by the Investment Partnership to, or to co-investment programs with, private equity funds and capital markets funds at a given time may exceed the aggregate amount of cash and available credit lines that the Investment Partnership has available for immediate investment.
+When an over-commitment approach is followed, the aggregate amount of capital committed by the Investment Partnership to, or to co-investment programs with, private equity funds and capital markets funds at a given time may exceed the aggregate amount of cash and available credit lines that the Investment Partnership has available for immediate investment, subject to certain mandatory cash and liquid asset tests under the credit agreement.
 Because the general partners of Apollo-sponsored private equity funds and capital markets funds are permitted to make calls for capital contributions and because we may be obliged to make payments on completion of co-investments following the expiration of a relatively short notice period when an over-commitment approach is used, the Investment Partnership is required to time investments and manage available cash in a manner that allows it to fund capital commitments when capital calls are made.
-As the service provider under the services agreement, Apollo is responsible for carrying out these activities for the Investment Partnership.
+As the service provider under the services agreement, Apollo Alternative Assets is responsible for carrying out these activities for the Investment Partnership.

-Apollo takes into account estimated cash flows to and from investments when planning investment and cash management activities with the objective of seeking to ensure that the Investment Partnership is able to honor the Investment Partnership's commitments as and when they become due.
-Apollo also takes into account the credit facility established by the Investment Partnership.
-The sources of liquidity described above are believed to be sufficient to honor the Investment Partnership's commitments as and when they become due.
+Apollo Alternative Assets takes into account estimated cash flows to and from investments when planning investment and cash management activities with the objective of seeking to ensure that the Investment Partnership is able to honor the Investment Partnership's commitments as and when they become due.
+Apollo Alternative Assets also takes into account the credit facility established by the Investment Partnership.
+The sources of liquidity described above are believed to be sufficient to honor the Investment Partnership's commitments as and when they become due